 An operational mistake is a kind of negligence of duty.
-Although a mistake cannot be attributed to the negligence always, the employer does not tolerate the mistake of the employee if he repeats.
+Although a mistake cannot be attributed to negligence always, the employer does not tolerate the mistake of the employee if he repeats it.
 When the employer notices that the employee is not correcting himself and he has been seen many times making an operational mistake, the employer can warn him by writing a warning letter.

 When to write the warning letter to someone due to operational mistakes?

 The operational mistakes of the employee can be seriously harmful to the company.
 Therefore, the company has some tactics to deal with employees who don’t seem to correct their mistakes.
 A company writes a warning letter to such employees to let them know about the repercussions of repeating the mistake.

 Tips for writing the warning letter due to operational mistake: